C3BI-pasteur-fr/python-course-1/source/Data_Types.rst

    >>> s[::-1]
    'cttaag'

-If we are looking for the position of a substring in a string we have two methods: *index* and *find* .
+If we are looking for the position of a substring in a string, we have two methods: *index* and *find* .

 * *index* return the index position of the substring or raise a ValueError exception on failure.
 * *find* return the index position of the substring or -1 on failure.

-Both methosd take the string to find as their first argument and accept optional arguments.
+Both methods take the string to find as their first argument and accept optional arguments.
 The second argument is the start position in the string being search, and the third argument is the end position. ::

    >>> 'gaattc'.find('c')